Muhammad Ali of Egypt

-He was a military commander in an Albanian Ottoman force sent to recover Egypt from a French occupation under Napoleon.
-Following Napoleon's withdrawal, Muhammad Ali rose to power through a series of political maneuvers, and in 1805 he was named Wāli (viceroy) of Egypt and gained the rank of Pasha.

-As Wāli, Muhammad Ali attempted to modernize Egypt by instituting dramatic reforms in the military, economic and cultural spheres.
+Born in a village in Albania, when he was young he moved with his family to Kavala in the Rumelia Eyalet, where his father, an Albanian tobacco and shipping merchant, served as an Ottoman commander of a small unit in the city.
+Ali was a military commander in an Albanian Ottoman force sent to recover Egypt from French occupation following Napoleon's withdrawal.
+He rose to power through a series of political maneuvers, and in 1805 he was named Wāli (governor) of Egypt and gained the rank of Pasha.
+As Wāli, Ali attempted to modernize Egypt by instituting dramatic reforms in the military, economic and cultural spheres.
 He also initiated a violent purge of the Mamluks, consolidating his rule and permanently ending the Mamluk hold over Egypt.

-Militarily, Muhammad Ali recaptured the Arabian territories for the sultan, and conquered Sudan of his own accord.
+Militarily, Ali recaptured the Arabian territories for the sultan, and conquered Sudan of his own accord.
 His attempt at suppressing the Greek rebellion failed decisively, however, following an intervention by the European powers at Navarino.
-In 1831, Muhammad Ali waged war against the sultan, capturing Syria, crossing into Anatolia and directly threatening Constantinople, but the European powers forced him to retreat.
+In 1831, Ali waged war against the sultan, capturing Syria, crossing into Anatolia and directly threatening Constantinople, but the European powers forced him to retreat.
 After a failed Ottoman invasion of Syria in 1839, he launched another invasion of the Ottoman Empire in 1840; he defeated the Ottomans again and opened the way towards a capture of Constantinople.
 Faced with another European intervention, he accepted a brokered peace in 1842 and withdrew from the Levant; in return, he and his descendants were granted hereditary rule over Egypt and Sudan.
-The dynasty he established would rule Egypt until the revolution of 1952 when King Farouk was overthrown by the Free Officers Movement led by Mohamed Naguib and Gamal Abdel Nasser, establishing the Republic of Egypt.
+His dynasty would rule Egypt for over a century, until the revolution of 1952 when King Farouk was overthrown by the Free Officers Movement led by Mohamed Naguib and Gamal Abdel Nasser, establishing the Republic of Egypt.

 Early life

-Muhammad Ali was born in the Sanjak of Kavala (modern-day Kavala), in the Rumelia Eyalet, to an Albanian family from Korça.
-He was the second son of a Bektashi Albanian tobacco and shipping merchant named Ibrahim Agha, who also served as an Ottoman commander of a small unit in their hometown.
-His mother was Zeynep, the daughter of Çorbaci Husain Agha, another Muslim Albanian notable in Kavala.
+Muhammad Ali was born in a village in Albania in the Ottoman Empire, to an Albanian family from Korça region.
+When he was young he moved with his family to the Sanjak of Kavala (modern-day Kavala), in the Rumelia Eyalet.
+He was the second son of a Bektashi Albanian tobacco and shipping merchant named Ibrahim Agha, who also served as an Ottoman commander of a small unit in Kavala.
+His mother was Zaynab Hanim, the daughter of Çorbaci Husain Agha, another Muslim Albanian notable in Kavala.
 When his father died at a young age, Muhammad was taken and raised by his uncle Husain Agha with his cousins.
 As a reward for Muhammad Ali's hard work, his uncle gave him the rank of "Bolukbashi" for the collection of taxes in the town of Kavala.
 Muhammad Ali later married his cousin Amina Hanim, a wealthy widow.
 She was the daughter of Ali Agha and Kadriye (Zeynep's sister).